 This week in Profhacker, Ryan Cordell itemizes some particularly valuable Mac apps to help with process and organization.
 I am a long-term Things user (synced on Mac, iPad and iPhone), love Scrivener, and am gradually pulling all of my various bibliographies into Zotero.
 What life hacks do you use?
 Back… Continue reading

 Third-year Brittain Fellow Malavika Shetty’s new children’s book, The Sweetest Mango, has just been published by Tulika Books.
 The picture book, illustrated by Ajanta Guhathakurta, is written for children five years and older. and is available in English, Hindi, Tamil, Malayalam, Kannada, Telugu, Marathi, Gujarati, and Bengali.
-Continue reading
+Please follow and like us: Continue reading

 Karen Head emailed this photo of her with Doris Bremm and Regina Martin clearly enjoying Barcelona.
-Continue reading
+Please follow and like us: Continue reading

 Being a teacher can be incredibly rewarding.
 I feel fortunate to work in an environment where I can focus on becoming a better teacher and collaborate with other progressive pedagogues (couldn’t resist that).
 It is easy to get caught up in the prepping and marking and research and committee meetings… Continue reading